PagerDuty/terraform-provider-pagerduty/website/docs/r/service_dependency.html.markdown

 ## Import

-Service dependencies can be imported using the related business service id and the dependency id separated by a dot, e.g.
+Service dependencies can be imported using the related supporting service id, supporting service type (`business_service` or `service`) and the dependency id separated by a dot, e.g.

 ```
-$ terraform import pagerduty_service_dependency.main P4B2Z7G.D5RTHKRNGU4PYE90PJ
+$ terraform import pagerduty_service_dependency.main P4B2Z7G.business_service.D5RTHKRNGU4PYE90PJ
 ```